ahmedali1102/ahmedali1102/README.md

 - 🌱 I’m currently learning machine learning and deep learning
 - 📫 How to reach me
 -www.linkedin.com/in/alibaig8088
-- you can reach me at :- alibaig8088@gmail.com
+- you can Dm me at :- alibaig8088@gmail.com

 <!---